 I certainly had no evidence to support the belief that most engine failures occur at first power reduction, but I knew when taking off altitude was my friend and I followed the common sense doctrine that states, "If it's working, leave it alone."
 It was certainly a debatable point; however, but it was his airplane, so nothing else was said.

 We landed in Merritt Island, Florida around 8:30 pm after an uneventful flight of about three hours.

 I was looking forward to getting to a hotel and kicking back since my day had started before six that morning.

 But it was not to be.
-While taxing in to the FBO, Bob said, “Okay, you go back to Richlands and pickup three guys that will be waiting for you and bring them down here.”
+Taxing in to the FBO, Bob said, “Okay, you go back to Richlands and pickup three guys that will be waiting for you and bring them down here.”

 I was stunned.
 That was the moment I decided I would not be taking this job.